DotBow/Blender-Launcher/docs/mkdocs/user_interface.md

 ## Library Tab

-Library tab is a place where all local builds are shown based on category. \
-Each category contains a list of items which represents a build information. \
+Library tab is a place where all local builds are shown based on category.
+Each category contains a list of items which represents a build information.
 Library build item shows following information from left to right:

 1. Version number including subversion or phase (Alpha, Beta)
 1. Branch name
-1. Date and time of build commit target \
+1. Date and time of build commit target<br>
    Note: builder.blender.org shows when build was uploaded to server
-1. Commit hash number
 1. Number of running instances
 1. Favorite indicator

 !!! tip

-    ++"2x Left Button"++ on library build item will automatically Launch build
+    ++"2x Left Button"++ on library build item will automatically launch build

 ## Library Build Context Menu

 Build context menu can be accessed via right click on build item.

-#### Mark As Favorite
-:   Set selected build as favorite so it can be accessed from tray icon.

-#### Mark As Favorite
+#### Add To Quick Launch
-:   Set selected build as favorite so it can be accessed from tray icon.
+:   Sets selected build to be accessed from tray icon context menu or middle click on it.

+#### Add To Favorites
+:   Add selected build to Favorites page of User tab.

 #### Register Extension [Windows only]
-:   Silently register blend-file extension (show thumbnails in file explorer and use selected build as default to open .*blend files).
+:   Silently register blend-file extension (show thumbnails in file explorer and use selected build as default to open ``*.blend`` files).

 #### Create Shortcut
 :   Create shortcut for selected build on desktop.

 #### Create Symlink
-:   Create [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) for selected build pointing to **%Library Folder%/blender_symlink**.
+:   Create [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) for selected build pointing to ``%Library Folder%/blender_symlink``.

-#### Show
+#### Show Folder
 :   Reveal folder containing selected build in system file explorer.

 #### Install Template